basarat/takeme/docs/README.md

 };
 const link = websiteRoot + link(links.profile(templateVars));
 ```
+* If you have html5Routing enabled (even with a `baseUrl` setup) you do not need to change your links at all as it is handled by the utility `link`/`navigate`/`html5LinkOnClick` methods.
+This keeps your link / router config independent of any (server side / server side baseUrl / client side) setup.

 Of course you can use this `links.ts` in your dynamic server code as well.
 This way you don't get bad link refactorings (magic strings).